 My usual lunchtime walk involves a particularly scenic stretch of coastline in Shetland’s main town, Lerwick.
 I rarely see anyone else here, either, which is strange because it’s such a gorgeous, accessible walk.
 It only takes an hour too!

-I will be blogging the route shortly as part of my new #HikeShetland series.
+I will be blogging about the route shortly as part of my new #HikeShetland series.
 In the meantime, the above photo shows the cliffs at Ruggen, at the far point facing south.
 The lighthouse on the island of Bressay can be seen in the distance.

 It is here where I often stop for lunch, taking in the views and watching the otters and seals in the sea below, eating chorizo meatball chowder in the shelter of the tall, dramatic cliffs.